SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/containertypes.md

 [ -OwningApplicationId <OwningApplicationId>]
 ```

-After a Trial Container Type is created, customers can create up to five active Containers in the trial Container Type.
-Trial Containers are provided with 1 GB of storage space.
-The Trial Container Type expires after 30 days, resulting in the loss of access to all Containers created using that Container Type.
-Customers can create a new Trial Container Type, but doing so requires the deletion of ALL existing Trial Containers.

-> [!NOTE]
+The following restrictions are applied to Container Type in the Trial status:
+•	Up to five active Container instances of the Container Type can be created.
+•	Each Container instance has up to 1GB of storage space.
+•	The Container Type expires after 30 days and access to any existing Container instances of that type will be removed.
+•	Developer must delete all Container instances of an existing Container Type in Trial status to create a new Container Type for trial.
-> The Trial Container Type is the only Container Type that is restricted to the Partner (creating) tenant and cannot be shared with other consuming tenants.
+•	The Container Type is restricted to work in the developer tenant.
+It cannot be deployed in other consuming tenants.
->
-> It is not possible to convert a Trial Container Type and/or the associated Containers to a Standard Container Type.

-## Standard Container Types

-Standard Container Types are associated with a billing profile in [Azure portal](https://portal.azure.com) when they're created.
-The billing profile includes an Azure Subscription ID and a Region Group.
-There are two prerequisites to creating s Standard Container:
+Container Type can also be created with an Azure billing profile, which includes an Azure Subscription ID and a Region Group.
+This Container Type is in the Standard status and is billable.
+You need the following to create a Container Type in the Standard status:

-- An Azure subscription and Resource Group must be present in the [Azure portal](https://portal.azure.com)
+•	An Azure subscription and Resource Group must be present in the Azure portal
-- An App registration must be created in [Microsoft Entra ID](https://entra.microsoft.com)
+•	An App registration must be created in Microsoft Entra ID

-## Create a Standard ContainerType

-A developer admin can create a new billable Container Type using the following PowerShell cmdlet.
-Tenants can create a maximum of five Container Types.
-Trial Container Types don't count against the maximum number of Container Types that a Partner tenant can create.

-> [!IMPORTANT]
-> Assign the SharePoint Embedded Administrator role available in M365 Admin Center or Microsoft Entra to execute SharePoint Embedded Container commandlets mentioned in this article.
->
-> Global Administrators can continue to execute SharePoint Embedded container cmdlets.
->
-> If you are a SharePoint Administrator, grant yourself the SharePoint Embedded Admin role as well to execute these cmdlets.

-> [!NOTE]
-> The user or admin who will set up billing relationship for SharePoint Embedded will need to have owner or contributor permissions on the Azure subscription.
+Each developer tenant can create up to five Container Types in the Standard status.
+To create one, use the following Powershell cmdlet:

 ```powershell
 New-SPOContainerType